 The knee is the largest joint in the body and is considered the most complicated one.
 It enables hinge and rotator movements as it forms the connection between the upper and lower leg.
 Sometimes, the function of the knee can be affected by metabolic disorders.
-A metabolic disorder occurs when there is an alteration in normal metabolic process due to abnormal chemical reactions.
-This leads to an imbalance in the body metabolism as you will have too much or too little of essential substances.
+A metabolic disorder occurs when there is an alteration in the normal metabolic process due to abnormal chemical reactions.
+This leads to an imbalance in the body's metabolism as you will have too much or too little of essential substances.

 The actual causes of metabolic disorders that affect the knee are unknown.
 However, we can still seek to understand the signs and symptoms of these disorders.

 It is a form of acute arthritis which causes severe pain and swelling in the joints such as the knee, ankle, and heel.
-It is an inflammatory condition which is characterized by intense pain, swelling, and redness of the knee joint.
+It is an inflammatory condition that is characterized by intense pain, swelling, and redness of the knee joint.
 Gout develops due to increased levels of uric acid in the blood or hyperuricemia.

 Osteomalacia is the softening of the bones that occur due to inadequate levels of phosphate, calcium, and vitamin D or resorption of calcium.
 Osteomalacia is commonly caused by vitamin D deficiency.
 The other two causes are insufficient calcium absorption from the intestine and phosphate deficiency caused by increased renal losses.